The standards for addressing campus and non-campus mail are identified below.

 Use Only One Label

 There should be only one address label on each package.
-Remove or black out any old addresses.
+Remove or mask out any old addresses.

 Addressing for Automation

-All mail except interdepartmental mail must have a return address.
-There are many ways that return addresses are written on campus, but there is only one way that will receive the highest level of service from the U.S. Postal Service and the Mail Services:
+All mail, except interdepartmental mail, must have a return address.
+There are many ways that return addresses are written on campus, but there is only one way that will receive the highest level of service from the U.S. Postal Service and Mail Services: